 Rachel's professional experience is as a Probation Officer having worked for the National Probation Service for the last 12 years.
 She hopes to bring her skills and knowledge of safeguarding to the role of LAB Member.
 She also has a keen interest in anti-bullying policy, child mental health and the development of effective practice around intervention and response to bullying.

-Cathy has worked with children for nearly 30 years from nursery work to individual childcare.
-Cathy feels she has gained an insight into what benefits children.
+Cathy has worked with children for nearly 30 years from nursery work to individual childcare, and through this experience she feels she has gained an insight into what benefits children.
 Cathy also has a knowledge of safeguarding.
-Cathy was part of a the governance structure at Barnardos and Sure Start, and as a member of their Parents’ Forum, Cathy dealt with enhancing the services for 0-19 year olds.
+She was part of a the governance structure at Barnardos and Sure Start, and as a member of their Parents’ Forum, Cathy dealt with enhancing the services for 0-19 year olds.
 Cathy has a daughter aged 10 who attends Tebay school.

 Maria Graham, Clerk to the LAB